pentandra/lifepreserver/METADATA.md

 ### [`lang`]

 The language of the document, formatted according to [BCP47].
-Defaults to `Locale.default` if not specified.
+Defaults to the author's [`preferredlanguage`](#preferredlanguage) (if there is one) and then to the `Locale.default` if not specified.

 ### `mtime`

 The last modification time of the source (e.g. file) upon which an item's data is based.
-Required for most data sources.
+Required for most data sources as a heuristic to know whether or not to recompile dependent items.

 ## Metadata relating to document state

+All time attributes SHOULD be fully qualified according to [RFC3339], either as Coordinated Universal Time (UTC) or with a local offset, otherwise the object values may be indeterminate, instantiated relative to the arbitrary time zone of the current build machine.

 ### `created_at`

-When the document was created.
+The date or time the document was created.

 ### `updated_at`

-When the document had a meaningful edit.
+The most recent date or time that the document had a meaningful edit.

 ### [`published_at`]

-Blog posts are built in this system whether they are published or not, to allow for private sharing before publication.
+The date or time the document was published.
+Syndicated items are built in this system whether they are published or not, to allow for private sharing before publication.
 Publishing a blog post does not change the location of the document, but it does do the following:

 1. Adds the post to the blog index
 2. Adds the post to the recent thoughts